MaybeELEMENT/Fortius/README.md

 > ### MIT License

 ## What you need to do to make your own Operating System that is Fortius based:
-> ### Always credit Your OS that based with Fortius, which is a Fortius Distribution
+> ### Always credit Fortius from Your OS that based with Fortius, which is a Fortius Distribution
+> Example:
+  > Name your OS 'AnyName Fortius'
+  > Credit FortiusOS in your kernel, source code

 The code from scratch is made by M.L Pace, github of his [OS Project](https://github.com/mell-o-tron/MellOs).
 FortiusOS recoded alot by me, so its easier to understand & customize by public.